govdirectory/website/ADD_A_COUNTRY.md

   ?country
 ```

 The section above illustrates which variables are expected by Govdirectory, one should not change these lines but they give one an insight into what is expected from the query.
-Note that although not all of the values above are mandatory the query still needs to return all the fields.
+All except `?orgDescription`, `?type`, and `?typeLabel` are mandatory.

 ```sparql
   BIND(wd:Q34 AS ?country)